Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

-Here, I compare the profile of students ($\Phi^{\text{max}}_{i}$ = +7.49 and $\Phi^{\text{min}}_{i}$ = -5.92) for the bottom performing sample.
+We compare the profile of students ($\Phi^{\text{max}}_{i}$ = +7.49 and $\Phi^{\text{min}}_{i}$ = -5.92) for the bottom performing sample.
 In the top two plots of Figure \ref{figure4} are SHAP values for the student$/$family group of covariates.
-A comparison of Figure \ref{figure4}a and Figure \ref{figure4}b demonstrates how inequality operates at the bottom of the learning distribution.
-A student with the highest probability of being a level 0 achiever attends a school with bad school climate (index of -0.65 falling into high interval); speak other minority language; has no digital devices; has a very weak sense of belonging to school; repeated in primary; and comes from a very poor family (SES index of -2.33 falls into the bottom half of SES distribution); and is engaged in unpaid work (1 day) and paid work (=2.5; between 2 and 3 days per week) (see: Figure \ref{figure4}a).
-In the oppositive case, a student whose performance falls into level 1, his$/$her family is much better off (SES index falling into top half); has books (=3) and high number of devices (=10); is satisfied with life and supported by teachers wellbeing wise; have not repeated a grade and does not work; and comes from smaller families (1 sibling) (Figure \ref{figure4}b).
+A comparison of Figure \ref{figure4a} and Figure \ref{figure4b} demonstrates how inequality operates at the bottom of the learning distribution.
+A student with the highest probability of being a level 0 achiever attends a school with bad school climate (index of -0.65 falling into high interval); speak a minority language; has no digital devices; has a very weak sense of belonging to school; repeated in primary; and comes from a very poor family (SES index of -2.33 falls into the bottom half of SES distribution); and is engaged in unpaid work (1 day) and paid work (=2.5; between 2 and 3 days per week) (see: Figure \ref{figure4a}).
+In the oppositive direction, a student whose performance falls into level 1, comes from a better off family (SES index falling into top half); has books (=3) and high number of devices (=10); is satisfied with life and supported by teachers; has not repeated a grade and does not work; and comes from smaller families (Figure \ref{figure4b}).

-School covariates, too, are dissimilar for these two students' profiles (Figure \ref{figure4}c and Figure \ref{figure4}d).
+School covariates are also dissimilar for these two students' profiles (Figures \ref{figure4c} and \ref{figure4d}).
 Consider the first ten ranked covariates in terms of impacts.
-Smaller schools (enrolment = 129), with nolangtest variable equals to 1 (hence an Indigenous school) and a huge degree of disadvantage (98\%) and with weaker support for inclusivity as well as ICT, no PCs and only a third of teachers certified, are all features of schools linked to level 0 achievement.
-On the contrary, private schools with low STR for pedologic staff (20.2 staff per student versus 109.5 per student for the comparison), low contextual disadvantage and higher autonomy (index = +1.27) and nearly all PCs connected to the web (90.9\%) and nearly 55\% more qualified teachers, are all school features pushing up the chances of a bottom performer towards a level 1 achievement.
+Smaller schools (enrolment = 129), with nolangtest variable equals to 1 (hence an Indigenous school) and a huge degree of disadvantage (98\%) and with weaker support for inclusivity and low ICT investments (no PCs) and only a third of teachers certified, are all features of schools linked to a level 0 achievement student.
+On the contrary, a student attending a private school with low STR for pedologic staff (20.2 students per staff versus 109.5 for the comparison level 0 student), with low contextual disadvantage and higher autonomy (index = +1.27), nearly all PCs connected to the web (90.9\%) and around 55\% more qualified teachers, are all school features pushing up the chances of a bottom performer student towards level 1 achievement.

-\subsubsection{Level 1 versus level 2—estimates}
+\subsubsection{Level 1 versus level 2\textendash estimates}